- Stocks and shares ISAs let you unlock tax-free investing when you invest up to £20,000 a year.

 The main advantage of using a managed platform is that it’s generally easier to construct an investment portfolio.
 Often, you can set up a portfolio within minutes.
 On the downside, you’re likely to have less investment options to choose from.

-• Those who don’t have the time to manage their own investments
+- If you don’t have the time to manage your own investments

 Understanding Stocks And Shares ISA Fees